-On Saturday 23rd November 1985 Midland Red (West) Limited launched a new network of local Worcester City services, named “Citibus”, using a fleet of yellow, blue and orange Mercedes-Benz L608D minibuses.
-New Service 32 was introduced at this time to replace the Worcester City Centre to Bath Road section of Service W32.
+On Saturday 23rd November 1985, Midland Red (West) Limited launched a new network of local Worcester City services, named “Citibus”, using a fleet of yellow, blue and orange Mercedes-Benz L608D minibuses.
+New Worcester “Citibus” Service 32 is introduced at this time to replace the Worcester City Centre to Bath Road section of Service W32.

-With the building of the new housing estate along St. Peter’s Drive Service 32 was extended in c.
-1988 to run the full length of St. Peter’s Drive and terminate at Greenhill, while the opening of Crowngate Bus Station in 1991 saw the terminus at that end of the route move to the new site along with all other “Citibus” services.
+With the building of the new housing estate along St Peter's Drive Service 32 was extended on Saturday 6th May 1989 to run the full length of St Peter's Drive and terminate at Greenhill, while the opening of Crowngate Bus Station in 1991 saw the terminus at that end of the route move to the new site along with all other “Citibus” services.

 By the end of 1989, the daytime frequency had been reduced to run every 10-minutes and would remain at this level for over 10-year.
 Evening and Sunday service frequency remained unchanged but these journeys were now supported by funding from Hereford & Worcester County Council.
 In August 1998, Midland Red West replaced their ageing fleet of minibuses with a fleet of new Mercedes-Benz O.814 Vario minibuses, but otherwise Service 32 remained largely unchanged.